-The relevant discount rate closest to when the advice was given which I can refer to was published by the Financial Ombudsman Service for the period before 1 October 2017 and was only 4.6% per year for 25 years to retirement (age 65), which is well below all of the critical yield figures I've referred to above.
+The relevant discount rate closest to when the advice was given which I can refer to was published by the Financial Ombudsman Service for the period before 1 October 2017 was only 4.6% per year for 27 years to retirement (age 65), which is below all of the critical yield figures I've referred to above.
 I've also kept in mind that the regulator's upper projection rate at the time was 8%, the middle projection rate was 5%, and the lower projection rate was 2%.
-So, Pensionhelp assuming growth of 5.9% over such a long period in the future probably wasn't credible.